Getting to the Freemasons rooms (for visits prior to 20/5/18)

 The general plan for routine pregnancy care involves visits at 8-10 weeks, 14 weeks, 20 weeks (to coincide with the detailed mid trimester ultrasound scan), 24 weeks, 28 weeks (this is a longer visit including an education session and blood tests), 30 weeks, 32 weeks, 34 weeks, 36 weeks and then weekly visits until we meet your baby.

 I endeavour to be on call for you and your baby as much as possible however no doctor can be on call 24 hours a day, 7 days a week without a break.Hence, I will be around for you from 8pm on Sundays continually, until 5pm on Fridays.

-I am part of an all-female group of obstetricians who share an after-hours on-call roster for the weekends.
+I am part of a group of obstetricians who share an after-hours on-call roster for the weekends.

 Checklist for the first visit

 • Completed paperwork – Patient Information, Medical Questionnaire, Financial consent (if not already emailed back)

 • Medicare card